iPrOp: Interactive Prompt Optimization for Large Language Models with a Human in the Loop: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we proposed an interactive prompt optimization system that incorporates human intervention for finding well-performing prompts, based on various information that is destilled from the prompt and its performance on some user-provided data.
-With this system, we suggested to aggregate information that may be relevant for users to decide on prompt preferences.
-In our evaluation, we focused on the performance of the predictions alone, but the important aspect of this work is that it enables future research on the interaction of explanations, prompt performance, example predictions, and the prompt readibility.
-These studies need to be performed both from an automated angle as well as in user studies.
+We proposed interactive prompt optimization as a novel approach to configure instruction-tuned language models.
+The user is guided by information that is distilled from the prompt and its performance on user-provided data.
+With this approach, we suggested to aggregate information that may be relevant for users to decide on prompt preferences.

-The proposed system has revealed several challenges that deserve further investigation.
+The proposed approach has revealed several challenges that deserve further investigation.
 There is a need to explore more effective methodologies for enhancing the diversity of rephrased prompts.
 It is important to limit the numbers of instances shown to the user, and that selection requires methods to do so.
-It is essential to optimize the various meta-prompts in the system.
-Additionally, the optimization algorithm is essential to improving the efficiency and user-friendliness of our system.
+It is essential to optimize the various meta-prompts in the approach.
+Additionally, the optimization algorithm is essential to improving the efficiency and user-friendliness of our approach.